UniversaBlockchain/minicrypto-js/README.md

 OAEP encrypt/decrypt

-You can pass hash types with instances of with string types.
+You can pass hash types with instances or with string types.
 Supported types for SHA: sha1 sha256 sha384